spidermin/CompaniesHouse/README.md

 PHP version 5.6.4

-Edit: index.php and edit line 6 "<link rel="stylesheet" type="text/css" href="/companieshouse/style.css">" and change path to your style sheet destination.
+Edit: index.php and edit line 6 "<link rel="stylesheet" type="text/css" href="/companieshouse/style.css">" ,change path to your style sheet destination.

 Run "index.php" Here you can enter a company number and see the app working.